Praneetha98/sample-1/1_Requirements/README.md

 ## When:
 There is a critical safety concern in a data market platforms, that's tricky to be certain the accuracy of data collection and processing, particularly when the data contributors’ privacy must be protected.
 ## Where:
+Can be used in the data markets and many online information platforms.
 ## How: